Learn how to configure the ALTA Ethernet Gateway 4 using the local configuration page (HTTP Interface).

 Note: The Ethernet Gateway 4 has DHCP enabled by default.
-As there is no default IP address for this gateway (which differs from the Ethernet Gateway 3), it must be connected to a network that supports DHCP in order to first access the local configuration page.
-In order to do this, you will need to find the IP address that is assigned to the gateway via DHCP from your network.
+This gateway has no default IP address, unlike the Ethernet Gateway 3.
+It must be connected to a network that supports DHCP first to access the local configuration page.
+To do this, you will need to find the IP address assigned to the gateway via DHCP from your network.
 This often requires you to view the IP assignment in your DHCP server (router).

 The Ethernet Gateway 4 offers a local configuration page through which you can modify gateway configurations locally.
 The page is accessible through a web browser by visiting the gateway’s IP address.
 The Interface is disabled by default, so it must first be activated to access it.
 The interface does have an option which will allow you to activate the interface permanently if so desired.
 This article will provide information on the functionality and steps to access this interface.